What is a Sophisticated Investor?

 Understanding a Sophisticated Investor

 Because of their immense wealth and income and ability to sustain losses, sophisticated investors need not liquidate their assets to venture into high-risk investments, such as hedge funds or pre-IPO securities.
-Although sophisticated investors are held to a higher standard of due diligence and qualify for accreditation, analysis cautions that they are not immune to poor investment choices.
+Although sophisticated investors are held to a higher standard of due diligence and qualify for accreditation, analysis indicates that they are not immune to poor investment choices.
 The 2008 subprime mortgage financial crisis demonstrates the hallmark of high-net-worth but unwitting investors who suffered heavy losses.

 Sophisticated Investor and Statute of Limitations